Delightful Diversions Direct from Al Bayt Stadium

 Families can enjoy colourful play parks, rope obstacle courses, climbing walls and zip slides, a challenging Ninja Warriors park, go-karting, pedal racing, mini-Land Rover driving, and bumpy battles on the bumper boats.
 Animal lovers can saddle up for horse and pony back rides, pet and feed a host of small animals and admire the larger ones, which include camels, llamas, monkeys, ostriches and zebras.
 Or they can wander through Reptile Cove, where a host of frogs, iguanas and snakes reside.
 They can even have a go at milking some cows - statues rather than the real thing, but an experience nonetheless.
 If that were not enough, there's always archery, bungee trampolines, a bouncy castle, a fossil and gem mining experience, a carousel, foot billiards, cornholing and a bicycle hire shop to explore.
 And for the learners, the visitor centre is set up to provide information about milk production, and the greenhouse nursery teaches the art of potting and nurturing plants, which you can buy and take home.

 If you get hungry on site, never fear; the park has a food court serving drinks and snacks, including pizzas and burgers.
-However, if you're after something more, the park restaurant offers traditional Arabic dishes made from farm produce.
+However, the park restaurant offers traditional Arabic dishes made from farm produce if you're after something more.
 There's also a farm shop if you want to try creating 'fresh from the farm' food at home.

 Located just off the Al Shamal Road, a 20-minute car or taxi ride north of Al Bayt Stadium, Baladna Farm and Park is open during the winter months only and costs just QAR 35 per adult and QAR 55 per child (3-12 years).
 Entrance includes many activities, but some cost a small additional fee.
 The park is open weekdays from 10 am - 7 pm and on the weekends until 8 pm (12:30 pm - 8 pm on Fridays).
-For more information, visit the park's website, baladnapark.com or give them a call at +974 4424 6000.
+For more information, visit the park's website, baladnapark.com or Instagram, @baladnapark, or call them at +974 4424 6000.

 Image: my holidays.com

 Al Qarma Beach Garden is a well-tended beach garden for only women and children under ten.
 It is well-equipped with kids' play areas, picnic tables and benches, grassy areas with trees for shade, washrooms facilities and lighting.
-Al Farkeeh beach, Al Farkiah Coastal beach, and Al Farkiah Beach are all family beaches, less well-tended but with various basic amenities - Al Farkiah Beach is situated adjacent to the World Cup Fan Village.
+Al Farkeeh Beach, Al Farkiah Coastal Beach, and Al Farkiah Beach are all family beaches, less well-tended but with various amenities.
+Al Farkiah was recently revamped and includes bathrooms, showers, changing areas, prayer rooms, BBQ facilities, play areas, seating and shading options.
 Ras Matbakh Beach, Ras Matbakh East Beach and Zakhera Beach are similar beaches with limited facilities.
 Still, each offers shallow, clear water - perfect for paddling, soft sand, and rocky outcrops - ideal for exploring and barbecues.
-Each of these beaches is also equipped with seawalls and breakwaters, providing superb fishing and crabbing platforms.
+Each beach also has seawalls and breakwaters, providing superb fishing and crabbing platforms.

 However, one of the most popular family-friendly beaches is Al Khor Family Beach, located within the city limits.
-This beach, with its white sand and blue seas, is scenic, clean, well-maintained and well-equipped.
+With its white sand and blue seas, this beach is scenic, clean, well-maintained and well-equipped.
 The water is shallow for about 50 m out, beyond which swimming is possible - a sea wall protects the swimming area.
 The beach incorporates plenty of amenities, including sun shades, benches, showers, toilets and changing rooms, barbeque grills, a picnic area, a beach restaurant, a children's play area and a small mosque.
 Adjacent to the beach is Al Khor's Corniche.
-Visitors to the Corniche can expect a winding promenade with white sand and sea on one side, grassy areas with picnic tables, benches and a host of shaded seating on the other.
+Visitors to the Corniche can expect a winding promenade with white sand and sea on one side and grassy areas with picnic tables, benches and shaded seating on the other.
 Visitors can find restaurants, cafes, play areas, and washrooms all along the Corniche.
-And in the centre of Al Khor, there is an array of shops, eateries and petrol stations.
+And in the centre of Al Khor is an array of shops, eateries and petrol stations.